-As I enter into the cusp of middle age this year, I don’t want to waste the minutes, hours, days of my life anymore.
+As I enter into the cusp of middle age this year (just turned 35), I don’t want to waste the minutes, hours, days of my life anymore.

 Things still feel impossible to me, like tackling unending weeds in every corner of my yard, sorting through the piles of stuff accumulated over the years, ending systemic evil, and even tending to the unconscious caves of my heart.
 However, I have learned to take one small action by one small action.
 It’s enough to start to save me, in the words of Bob Beverley, from my waste.

 Maybe you, too, are drowning in piles of stuff, literally or figuratively, that weigh you down and make you think: Change is impossible; my apartment, my yard, my world will always look like this.